Military Campgrounds & RV ParksUpdated: November 9, 2022

 If you plan to travel with an RV or otherwise require electrical hookups, water, or other needs, make sure the military recreation area you are visiting can accommodate you.

 When researching your destination, be sure to ask about after-hours access.
-You may find some operations feature gates which close after a certain hour or when the recreation area is full.
+You may find some operations feature gates that close after a certain hour or when the recreation area is full.

 Some parks or grounds may be open year-round.
 Others are extremely seasonal.
 For example, the camping season in Alaska is listed on many camping sites as being May through September, but the “season” in Arizona seems fairly unlimited.